 You’ll want to get a variety of sunflower seeds ranging in size and colors.
 If you don’t want to purchase four different packs of seeds for your sunflower house, consider splurging on the giant or mammoth and getting a mixed variety sunflower pack at your local garden store.
 Variety packs work great too!

 Remember, the purpose of this unique DIY fort is gardening with kids, so be sure to get your children involved in the seed planting.
 Most of the smaller sunflower seeds we let the kids toss in and sow independently with their children’s gardening tools.
-Here are a few of our favorite kids’ garden toys for young children:

 That all being said, we did strategically place the giant and mammoth sunflowers to ensure they had room to thrive, but we opted for every 12 inches (rotating between the two) instead of the recommended 24 inches.
 This planting strategy helps ensure the kids’ garden house offers a sense of privacy.